 Group Convener : John Hemingway

-It is intended that walks will take place on the second Thursday of each month and be repeated on the third or fourth Thursday dependent upon the availability of the walk leader.
+It is intended that two walks will be offered each month.
+One on the second Thursday and the other on fourth Thursday.
 However in these uncertain times, the programme may change at short notice.
+Walks must be booked in advance.

 How to book a walk